ax-vasquez/MandoDocs/README.md

 # MandoDocs
 A public repository for the notes I obsessively-create.
 I will update this Readme as I add more concepts I take notes on.

+## AWS
+Everything AWS from high-level concepts to SDK usage.

 ## Spring Framework
 I am documenting these concepts since the vast majority of the proprietary projects I work on utilize this framework.
 I feel it is absolutely essential that I understand the fundamentals of this framework in order to work with it effectively.